wizcamp/wizcamp-realms-demo/session-guides/SESSION-07-instruction.md

 4. **Conditional Rendering Patterns** - Explain how && operator and ternary expressions control what users see based on state
 5. **Event Handling and State Updates** - Show how user interactions trigger state changes that cascade through the component tree
 6. **Dynamic Styling Techniques** - Demonstrate conditional CSS classes that provide immediate visual feedback
-7. **JavaScript Math Methods** - Introduce Math.random() and Math.floor() for creating variety in user experiences
+7. **Constants and Code Organization** - Emphasize separating data from logic for maintainable, scalable applications
-8. **Constants and Code Organization** - Emphasize separating data from logic for maintainable, scalable applications
+8. **Random Selection Patterns** - Introduce Math.random() and Math.floor() for implementing random selection from arrays
-9. **Professional Testing Workflow** - Guide students through systematic testing using both manual interaction and React DevTools
+9. **Professional Testing Workflow** - Guide students through testing their quiz using React DevTools to inspect component behavior
 10. **Integration Patterns** - Show how individual components work together to create cohesive user experiences
 11. **Let's Build Interactive!** - Launch the hands-on mission: create the complete quiz experience with all interactive components